BTI-US/Lotso_Airdrop_Server/README.md

 3. **POST /v1/info/append_airdrop**	*Only enabled when ApiMode=1*

    - **Description:** Additional airdrops of the specified number will be issued to the specified address.
-The address to be appended the airdrop must first be `set_airdrop` called.
+The address to be appended to the airdrop must first be `set_airdrop` called.
 Each address can be appended multiple times.
    - **Parameters:**

-     - `address` (String): The blockchain address which will be appended airdrop to.
+     - `address` (String): The blockchain address that will be appended airdrop to.
      - `amount` (Integer): The amount of airdrops to be appended, should <= 100000000.
    - **Response:**